Tegallalang Rice Terraces in 2026: Worth the Hype or Tourist Trap?

 - Pura Gunung Kawi Sebatu: I headed to this gem right after visiting the rice terraces, and it turned out to be the highlight of my day.
 I didn’t expect much, but this small water temple tucked away in the middle of the jungle had already won my heart, even before I got in, while I was still in the backseat of my Grab bike.
 It’s so enchanting that it almost made me emotional.

 There you go…my honest take on Tegallalang.
-Hopefully, this blog post helped set your expectations.
+Hopefully,this blog post helped set your expectations.
 Of course, as always, my experience is just my experience, and the best way to know if Tegallalang is for you is to go and see it for yourself.

-Did you find it helpful? 📌 Pinning is caring!
+Did you find it helpful? 📌 Save it on Pinterest!